sklassen/erlang-linalg-native/README.md

 Erlang's lists:nth indexes start at 1; and linalg's Row, Col, Cell, ArgMax and ArgMin function use this convention.
 This differs from python et al at start at 0.
 Like the numpy and scipy, matrix input is alway expected to be Row Major.

+In version 1.2 there is now support for complex numbers.
+And there is a svd power function that uses qr Householder method.

+Errors are now raised and return a string message rather than a error tuple.

 Suggestions, enhancements and pull-requests welcomed.